yongheng0011/ASCLIP/README.md

     --up sim
 ```

-Modify `--train_data_path` to match your local setup before running.

 ---

-## 5. Inference
+## 5. Inference on `test_private` and `test_private_mixed` — Save TIFF Files

-### 5.1 Inference on MVTec AD 2 `test_public`

-To run inference on the public test split (used for local evaluation):
+To run inference on the private test splits (`test_private` and `test_private_mixed`) and save anomaly maps as TIFF files:

 ```bash
 bash test_asclip.sh
 ```

-### 5.2 Inference on `test_private` and `test_private_mixed` — Save TIFF Files

-The `test_asclip.sh` script also handles inference on the private test splits and saves per-image anomaly maps as float16 TIFF files following the MVTec AD 2 competition submission layout:
+The `test_asclip.sh` script runs inference on the private test splits and saves per-image anomaly maps as float16 TIFF files following the MVTec AD 2 competition submission layout:

 ```bash
 python test_new_fenkuai_up_vand4.0.py \